Interviewing Your Photographer

 What exactly will you receive in terms of prints, albums etc?

-Does the price you pay include access to a disc of your images?
+Does the price you pay include access to a copy of your digital negatives?

 Do you have copying rights to these?

 Will the images all be corrected (for colour, lighting etc) and ready to print, or is this an extra charge?

 And what image quality or resolution will be provided?

 Will the digital negative quality be sufficient for you to create a large canvas or are the files reduced for social media only?

 Are black and white, or otherwise enhanced images included in the package, or are these an extra cost?

 What post-production effects are available from this photographer?